Restaurant & Hospitality Industries Update

 Are rare surnames protectable?

-A mark that is “primarily merely a surname” cannot be accepted on the Principal Register without proof that it has acquired a secondary meaning as a source indicator.
+A mark that is “primarily merely a surname” cannot be accepted on the Principal Register of the Trademark Office without proof that it has acquired secondary meaning as a source indicator.
 But what about a rare surname?

 In a divided decision, the TTAB affirmed the refusal reasoning that the degree of a surname’s rareness is not dispositive; rather, it is the primary meaning to the purchasing public that counts.
 In this case, the majority concluded that the only significance to which the public had been exposed was the surname significance of ADLON, and rejected the argument that the public would relate the mark to the historic Hotel Adlon in Berlin (which was the surname of its founder) or to an apartment building in New York City called The Adlon.

-The dissenting judge pointed out that ADLON is an extremely rare surname, there were no contextual clues that identified the term as a surname to consumers, and that consumers would perceive it as a fanciful coined term having no specific meaning.
-In re Adlon Brand GmbH & Co, KG c/o FUNDUS FONDS-Verwaltungen GmbH, Serial No. 85831682 (TTAB 2016), appealed to the Court of Appeals for the Federal Circuit (January 23, 2017), motion to terminate the appeal was filed by the appellant (March 2, 2017).
+The dissenting judge pointed out that ADLON is an extremely rare surname, there were no contextual clues that identified the term to consumers as a surname, and that consumers would perceive it as a fanciful coined term having no specific meaning.
+In re Adlon Brand GmbH & Co, KG c/o FUNDUS FONDS-Verwaltungen GmbH, Serial No. 85831682 (TTAB 2016), appealed to the Court of Appeals for the Federal Circuit (January 23, 2017).
+On March 2, 2017, a motion to terminate the appeal was filed by the appellant.

 On appeal, the applicant argued that “If [BELUSHI’S] were primarily merely a surname to the public, it would not bring to mind anyone in particular.”
 The TTAB rejected this argument saying that, in this case, the rare surname BELUSHI was so well-known as a result of media publicity that it would be immediately recognized as a surname.
 It was not the number of people in the U.S. with that surname that controlled.
 Rather, the name was anything but rare considering how many consumers had been exposed to it as a surname.
 In re Beds & Bars Limited, Serial No. 85597669 (TTAB 2017).